Thursday, November 12, 2015

 Brewer-Hegeman Conference Center

-University of Central Arkansas’ Humanities and World Cultures Institute announces the Fall 2014 Humanities Fair to be held on Thursday, November 13 (National Humanities Month) at Brewer-Hegeman Conference Center at UCA from 9:45 am (registration), with programs from 10:00 am to 2:00 pm.
+University of Central Arkansas’ Humanities and World Cultures Institute announces the Fall 2015 Humanities Fair to be held on Thursday, November 12 (National Humanities Month) at Brewer-Hegeman Conference Center at UCA from 9:00 am (registration) to 2:00 pm.

 The Humanities Fair, supported in part by a grant from the Arkansas Humanities Council and the National Endowment for the Humanities, is open to high school students and their teachers.
 It will enable students to experience a typical day attending university humanities courses.
 Students will have their choice of attending sessions conducted by UCA professors in Philosophy, Religious Studies, History, English, Anthropology, African and African American Studies, Sociology, Political Science, World Languages, and Gender Studies.
 UCA faculty will make presentations exploring the chosen theme of “Humanities and the Environment."
 Follow the links below to find a copy of the program and presentation abstracts.